e271828e/Flight.jl/docs/notes/design/framework_spec.md

-- **Post-event.** The boundary sequence runs at `t*` (below) → **interpolant invalidated** (the handlers made it a lie for `t > t*`) → resume integration from `t*` with the remainder step targeting `tₙ₊₁` → re-check guards on the remainder, under a bounded per-step event budget with a chattering diagnostic.
+- **Post-event.** The boundary sequence runs at `t*` (below) → **interpolant invalidated** (the handlers made it a lie for `t > t*`) → resume integration from `t*` with the remainder step targeting `tₙ₊₁` → re-check guards on the remainder, under the per-frame localization budget with a chattering diagnostic.
 Multiple events localizing in one step fire at the *earliest* `t*` (ties fire together at that boundary, declaration order within the iteration, [§8.6](#86-event-iteration-at-boundaries-to-quiescence-budgeted));
   later crossings re-localize on the remainder.